 Executive functioning is initiating a task, adjusting to problems, negotiating obstacles, while organizing and prioritizing all of the steps and details.

 Children can strengthen executive functioning skills in fun and creative ways.

-The game Consequences can help kids learn that their actions have consequences!
+Learning Self-Control in School is a game that addresses planning, attention, and consequences to behaviors.
+The game Actions and Consequences can help kids learn that their actions have consequences!
 It’s a good game for younger kids.